 If you are a non-resident who performs the duties abroad, no taxes are due in Estonia.

-With Xolo Leap, Xolo usually takes care of all business administration and the owner is required to spend minimal time on approving their annual report and other similar tasks to manage their Estonian-registered company.
+With Xolo Leap, Xolo usually takes care of all business admin and the owner is required to spend minimal time on approving their annual report and other similar tasks to manage their Estonian-registered company.
 In this case, your role as a board member reduces significantly.

 Please note that your salary may have to be declared in your country of tax residency, and for example, counted as part of your personal taxable income.